kranthiB/tech-pulse/docs/ops-mastery/git-ops.md

 next_page: ops-mastery/fin-ops
 ---

-# GitOps: Enterprise Infrastructure Automation: A Strategic Blueprint
+# GitOps: Automating the Enterprise Cloud: A Strategic Blueprint

 ## Table of Contents